MicrosoftDocs/fabric-docs/docs/onelake/onelake-shortcuts.md

 ## Lakehouse structure

-Lakehouses are comprised of two top level folders: the **Tables** folder and the **Files** folder.
+Lakehouses are composed of two top level folders: the **Tables** folder and the **Files** folder.
 The **Tables** folder represents the managed portion of the lakehouse and the **Files** folder is the unmanaged portion of the lakehouse.

 - In the **Tables** folder, you can only create shortcuts at the top level.
-If the source of the shortcut contains data in the Delta\Parquet format, the lakehouse automatically synchronizes the metadata and recognize the folder as a table.
+If the source of the shortcut contains data in the Delta\Parquet format, the lakehouse automatically synchronizes the metadata and recognizes the folder as a table.

 - The **Files** folder has no restrictions on where you can create shortcuts; you can create them at any level of the folder hierarchy.